jasontthai/jasonthai.me/_posts/2019-07-26-my-blog-pagespeed-insights-score-jasonthai-me.md

 Cloudflare CDN ensures that my site is highly available and fast.
 Its SSL service also ensures your connection to my site is secure.

 ### Load scripts asynchronously
-Since scripts by default will block the rendering of the page, I use `async` attribute to have them load asynchronously
+Since scripts by default will block the rendering of the page, I use `async` attribute to have them loaded asynchronously.

 ### Less use of style and scripts
 The more scripts and styles a page has, the slower it becomes.
 I try not to overload the site with these things.

-I also include `style.css` and `js` scripts directly on page if they are small to reduce HTTP calls
+I also include CSS and javascripts directly on the page if they are small to reduce HTTP calls to fetch them.

 ### Lazyload images and webp format
 I optimize the images by converting them to [webp format](https://developers.google.com/speed/webp/) and using [lazyloading](https://github.com/aFarkas/lazysizes)  so they take less time to load and render.